Type of Chickens That Lay Colored Eggs (Blue, Green, Pink, Brown)

 So, most of the Easter Eggers chickens also lay blue-colored eggs, but some lay eggs of other colors.
 But these Easter Egger chickens are popular for their different colors of eggs and plumage.

 Most of the Easter Egger chickens are rumpless.
-Because of the genes of Araucanas and Ameraucanas, they do not have a tail.
+Araucanas and Ameraucanas lack tails because of their genes.

 You may see tails on a few Easter Eggers because people breed them with other chicken breeds.
 There is no specific color for Easter Egger chickens.
 They are multicolored birds.